Superb fairywren fact sheet – muruduwin

 The Darug name for superb fairywren is muruduwin.

+Male superb fairywren perched on a twig with a dark blue body and lighter blue head and tail.
 Male superb fairywrens have dark blue bodies and a lighter blue head.

 What do superb fairywrens look like?